AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_pages/about.md

 ## Software Projects

-I have experience with a few different stacks—I've done a bit of desktop, mobile, and game development, either on my own time or for class projects.
-I've also published a few [npm packages](https://www.npmjs.com/~aleksandrhovhannisyan).
 Below are select projects that I'm proud of:

 <ul class="col-wrap align-center">
   {%- for project in projects -%}